![]() |

 |||||||||

 Chubritza plays a wide variety of traditional instruments used in folk music throughout Eastern Europe and other parts of the world.
-In addition to the accordion, clarinet, saxophone, flute, cornet, violin, bass and guitar, some of the instruments which may be less familiar to audiences include:
+In addition to the accordion, clarinet, flute, trumpet, violin, bass and guitar, some of the instruments which may be less familiar to audiences include: